hpe-dev-incubator/hpe-dev-portal/content/blog/streamline-your-server-deployments-bare-metal-provisioning-with-hpe-compute-ops-management-and-ansible.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/_ySgROdd_Bw?si=CSzCklbTeRzaRtFg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Join us on our [GitHub repository](https://github.com/jullienl/HPE-COM-baremetal), where a wealth of information awaits you in the README file.
-Learn how to effectively utilize our project— from cloning it into your environment to commencing its use—and witness the ways it can streamline your bare metal provisioning workflow.
+Join me on my [GitHub repository](https://github.com/jullienl/HPE-COM-baremetal), where a wealth of information awaits you in the README file.
+Learn how to effectively utilize this project, from cloning it into your environment to commencing its use—and witness the ways it can streamline your bare metal provisioning workflow.

 Stay tuned as we will continue to update and maintain this project, incorporating user feedback and the latest advancements that HPE GreenLake will offer.